zackarno/butteR/README.md

 | 199 | B      | c(91.9385484030803, 22.9929798167442) | A        | c(92.0439420932042, 22.9314622797974) | 12776.161 |
 | 419 | D      | c(88.6396377435045, 22.2862520419468) | C        | c(88.7253538271838, 22.3836231110146) | 13936.767 |

-You could easily just filter the “closest\_pts” ouput by a distance threshold of your choice.
+You could easily just filter the “closest\_pts” output by a distance threshold of your choice.
 However to make it simpler I have wrapped this function in the function “check\_distances\_from\_target” (I need to come up with a better name for this function).
-It will return all of the points in from “dataset”that are further than the set threshold from any point in the “target\_points”.
+It will return all of the points in from “data set”that are further than the set threshold from any point in the “target\_points”.
 It will also show you the distance to the closest target point.
 Obviously this is fake data so there are a ton of points returned (I will just display the first 6 rows).
-In your assessment dat there should obviously be much less.
+In your assessment data there should obviously be much less.

 ``` r